 - The end of hospitality curfews and requirements to eat a substantial meal alongside alcohol.

-- But wider social contact rules will continue to apply in all settings – meaning no indoor mixing between different households will be allowed.
+- But wider social contact rules continue to apply in all settings – meaning no indoor mixing between different households will be allowed.

 What does Step 2 mean for weddings?

-- Those getting married can use professional services for their hair, makeup and nail appointments.
+- Those getting married can use professional services for their hair, makeup, and nail appointments.

-- Bridal boutiques will be open
+- Bridal boutiques are open.

-- Bridal alterations and fitting appointments
+- Bridal alterations and fitting appointments can occur.

-- Menswear and hire wear will be open
+- Menswear and hire wear are open.

 - You’ll be able to have a staycation honeymoon in self-contained holiday accommodation.

 From the experts